If your emails are landing in the spam folder, improving email deliverability should become your top priority.

 At the beginning of this article, we talked about how subscriber engagement affects your reputation and email deliverability.

 We suggested reengaging and removing inactive contacts from your lists.
-But we didn’t talk about how to prevent your audience – or at least a percentage of it – from becoming inactive.
+But we didn’t talk about how to prevent your audience – or at least a percentage of it – from disengaging from your marketing emails.

 One way to do this is to keep improving your email content.
 Your emails should be interesting, engaging, and valuable – every time.